Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 ### PublicCode.yml standard

 `
-A metadata description standard for public software that is easy to use both for developers and people with less technical background in order to make the software developed by Public Administrations and Public Organisations easily discoverable.
+A metadata description standard for public software that is easy to use both for developers and people with less technical background in order to make the software developed by Public Administrations and Public Organizations easily discoverable.
 `

 In few words, a file that you can put in your git repository that is like an identity card that allow to index it with references to the maintainer and dependencies.